changlinli/intro-to-technical-ai-safety-slides/neural_nets/slides.md

 + Small, simple individual structures
 + Pieced together to form complex structures
 + The fundamental part of almost any modern ML/AI structure

+# The Universal Approximation Theorem

++ Any function on $R^n -> R^m$ can be approximated to any desired degree of precision by a sufficiently large neural network
++ Lots and lots of things can be expressed as $R^n -> R^m$ functions!

 # A single neuron (also called node)